NerdsAreIn/dropdown/README.md

 The various code branches feature different variations of the same content.

-I have published this code package on npm as my first module (see link in the sidebar).
+I have published this code package on npm as my first module: https://www.npmjs.com/package/slidedownmenu-responsive